 - EOC Training & Exercise - April 8, 2020 in Orland - EOC: Canceled due to EOC activation for COVID.

 - First Receiver Operations training - Coming spring 2020: One day training for healthcare staff to receive patients exposed to a hazardous material that require decontamination prior to treatment.
 This will be a hands on training utilizing PPE and decontamination equipment.

 Glenn County Functional Exercise - November 6, 2019

-Glenn County Sheriff's Office - OES and Glenn County HHSA will be conducting a joint functional exercise to test sheltering operations.
-This exercise will utilize the updated Glenn County Operational Area Emergency Operations Plan - Care and Shelter Annex and the new HHSA Shelter Field Operations Guide to setup a functional evacuation shelter in Orland.
-In addition, the Glenn County OA EOP - Animal Services Annex will be activated and the newly received disaster animal supply cache will be utilized to setup an emergency animal shelter.
+Glenn County Sheriff's Office - OES and Glenn County HHSA conducted a joint functional exercise to test sheltering operations.
+This exercise utilized the updated Glenn County Operational Area Emergency Operations Plan - Care and Shelter Annex and the new HHSA Shelter Field Operations Guide to setup a functional evacuation shelter in Orland.
+In addition, the Glenn County OA EOP - Animal Services Annex was activated and the newly received disaster animal supply cache was utilized to setup an emergency animal shelter.
 Exercise Flyer can be accessed here.

 Butte-Glenn Healthcare Coalition Statewide Medical-Health Tabletop Exercise - October 1, 2019, at Enloe Medical Conference Center

-Butte and Glenn counties will join together to host the annual Statewide Medical-Health Exercise.
-This discussion-based tabletop exercise will include an infectious disease scenario to test healthcare surge and response operations through the Medical-Health Operational Area Coordinator (MHOAC) programs.
-This exercise will provide a forum for information sharing and networking of Butte-Glenn Healthcare Coalition partners.
-See flier for details
+Butte and Glenn counties hosted the annual Statewide Medical-Health Exercise.
+This discussion-based tabletop exercise included an infectious disease scenario to test healthcare surge and response operations through the Medical-Health Operational Area Coordinator (MHOAC) programs.
+This exercise provided a forum for information sharing and networking of Butte-Glenn Healthcare Coalition partners.
+See flyer for details

-Glenn County Public Health Annual Mass Vaccination Exercise - Late September (date TBD)
+Glenn County Public Health Annual Mass Vaccination Exercise - September 25, 2019 at Orland Memorial Hall